The Triple Aim framework was introduced in 2007 by the Institute for Healthcare Improvement. The goal is to simultaneously

 - improving the work life of health care providers, including clinicians and staff.

-At the Arnold P. Gold Foundation, we use the acronym I.E. C.A.R.E.S to provide a framework for humanism in healthcare: Integrity, Excellence, Compassion, Altruism, Respect, Empathy, and Service.
+At The Arnold P. Gold Foundation, we use the acronym I.E. C.A.R.E.S to provide a framework for humanism in healthcare: Integrity, Excellence, Collaboration & Compassion, Altruism, Respect & Resilience, Empathy, and Service.
 Click the statements below to see research demonstrating that humanism in healthcare supports the achievement of the Quadruple Aim.